Table Of Contents

 Based on the current impact of HTTPs ranking signal, Google found that it only affects less than 1% of the search engine queries run globally.

-However, Google also confirmed that they are looking forward to strengthening HTTPs as a ranking signal in order to encourage more website owners to switch from HTTP to HTTPs in the coming time.
+However, Google also confirmed that they are looking forward to strengthening HTTPs as a ranking signal to encourage more website owners to switch from HTTP to HTTPs in the coming time.

 Things To Consider While Switching To HTTPs